When Nash Meets Stackelberg: Hardness of Finding a Nash Equilibrium

-Consider a trivial \NASP as of in \cref{Def:TrivNASP}.
-For the sake of clarity, we call the two Stackelberg games associated with the trivial \NASP the \emph{Latin}, and \emph{Greek} game, respectively.
-The decision variables of the \emph{Latin} game's leader are $x$, and their follower controls $y$ variables.
-Similarly, the decision variables of the \emph{Greek} game are $\xi$, and $\chi$ for their follower.
-As for the \SSI, we stick to the notation introduced in \cref{Def:SubSum}.
+We reduce \SSI to the problem of deciding on the existence of an \MNE for a trivial \NASP.
+Let $Q = \sum_{i=1}^k q_i$.
+We explicitly formulate the Stackelberg games associated with each player of a trivial \NASP and denote them as the Latin and the Greek game, respectively.
+Let $w$ be the Latin leader's decision variables, and let $y$ be its follower variables.
+Similarly, let $\xi$ be the Greek's leader variables and $\chi$ its follower ones.
+The Latin player solves the problem